 Some U.S. states have a limited form of concealed carry without a permit.
 These states are as follows:

 In the state of Illinois, a permit is not required to carry a handgun that is unloaded and fully enclosed.
-In the state of Montana, constitutional carry is allowed outside of the city limits in Montana.
 In New Mexico, it is legal to carry a loaded, concealed weapon while traveling in a vehicle, including cars, motorcycles, bicycles, and on horseback.
 In Oklahoma, legal residents of states that allow concealed carry without a permit can carry a weapon without a permit in the state provided they meet all legal requirements for permitless carry in their state and have a valid photo I.D.